DataDog/ansible-datadog/README.md

 When using Autodiscovery, there is no pre-processing nor post-processing on the YAML.
 This means every YAML section is added to the final configuration file, including `autodiscovery identifiers`.

-The example below configures the PostgeSQL check through **Autodiscovery**:
+The example below configures the PostgreSQL check through **Autodiscovery**:

 ```yml
     datadog_checks: